-Foreign aid is the voluntary movement of money from a nation to another.
-This transition requires money flow to developed countries.
-A developing nation typically does not have a strong manufacturing base and is distinguished by a low value of the Human Development Index (HDI).
-Foreign aid may be offered as some contribution or a loan.
-That could either be a hard or soft loan.
-This difference means that if the paying off of the aid needs foreign exchange, it is termed as a hard loan.
+Foreign aid is the voluntary movement of money or other resources from one nation to another.
+The transactions are mostly from developed countries to developing countries.
+A developing nation typically lacks a strong manufacturing base and is distinguished by a low value of the Human Development Index (HDI).
+Foreign aid may be offered as a contribution or a loan, which can either be a hard or soft loan.
+If the loan is in a foreign currency, it is termed as a hard loan.

-- Foreign aid is the voluntary movement of capital from one country to another.
+- Foreign aid is the voluntary movement of resources from one country to another.

-- Foreign aid may require the transfer of professional advice and training, or commodities or financial resources.
+- Foreign aid may require the transfer of professional advice and training, commodities, or financial resources.

-- The assistance can be used to accomplish the political aims of a government, allowing it to obtain diplomatic recognition.
+- The assistance can be used to advance the political aims of a government, allowing it to obtain diplomatic recognition.

 Purpose of Foreign Aid